EthanHao/SweepClean/README.md

 # SweepClean

 This application is a simulation for a fictional clean sweeper.
-You can know how the clean sweeper works through this applicaion hopefully.
+You can know how the clean sweeper works through this application hopefully.

 Module list: